 It's likely you've read stories of local designers facing copyright infringements of their work by other companies, and since the rise of blogs and image-sharing websites such as Pinterest, protecting your designs is now more important than ever.
 Intellectual property lawyer Sharon Givoni has established a reputation for being an entertaining speaker and explaining the law in 'plain English'.
 At this special CWC event, she discussed a range of IP-related topics in a entertaining and educational manner.

-Julie Paterson of Cloth (our first Sydney event)
+October 2012 Julie Paterson of Cloth, Sydney

-Julia Pound of Dagmar Rousset
+September 2012 Julia Pound of Dagmar Rousset, Melbourne

 Dagmar Rousset is a dual concept store that sells clothing by day and offers French classes at night.
 Julia studied French and translation in both Melbourne and Paris and taught French for 10 years at the Alliance Francaise and Monash University.
 In 2009, she decided to throw herself into the merciless world of fashion retail with no experience whatsoever!
 She sees herself as a new, gentler kind of retailer: not in it for the money but rather to make the world a bit brighter and her customers a bit braver in their sartorial choices.
 Julia will share with us her experience as a 'curating' creative, discussing the various collaborations she has instigated via Dagmar Rousset, detail her unique shop/school business model and what she has learned about both along the way.